Nipatsku/websocket-data-visualization/README.md

 Chart is rendered with [LightningChart JS](https://www.arction.com/lightningchart-js/).

 The data is generated in a `Node.js` server and streamed with `WebSocket` to the client.
-WebSocket is really powerful for real-time data transferring - with my PC I easily streamed **300 000** data points every second and rendered it with `LCJS` with stable 60 FPS.
+WebSocket is really powerful for real-time data transferring - with my PC I easily streamed **300 000** data points every second and rendered it with stable 60 FPS by using `LCJS`.

 This could also be optimized even further by using more efficient data formats (I used `JSON` strings for simplicity).